julinha2607/julinha2607/README.md

 ## 👩‍💻 About Me

 Hey folks!
-I'm Julia, a Junior Software Developer from Brazil 🇧🇷 I started my journey with a strong focus on Front-End during a two-year internship at a multinational company.
+I'm Julia, a Junior Software Developer from Brazil 🇧🇷 I kicked off my career with a nearly two-year internship at a multinational company, where I worked as both a Front-End and Game Developer, creating playful and user-focused experiences.

-Now, I'm expanding my expertise to become a Fullstack Developer, while diving deeper into Data Engineering and Software Architecture — areas that empower me to build scalable, elegant systems from the ground up.
+Today, I'm growing as a Fullstack Developer, building complete web applications from scratch — while also diving deeper into Data Engineering and Software Architecture.
+Why?
+Because I believe that mastering both the user experience and the data backbone makes me a more complete and impactful developer.

-💡 I hold a degree in Systems Development & Analysis and love creating elegant and efficient solutions that blend creativity with solid architecture.
+💡 I hold a degree in Systems Development & Analysis, and I'm passionate about creating fun, elegant, and efficient solutions that scale.

 ---